pkg_add -v cvsup-16.1h-no_x11.tgz

 commented out this line:

-#config bsd root on rd0a swap on rd0b and wd0b and sd0b
+#config bsd root on rd0a swap on rd0b and wd0b and sd0badded this line:

 config bsd root on cd0a